Billionaire Profile

 In-Depth Profile

-Walter Kortschak was born in Canada to an Austrian father and an American mother.
-He spent his childhood largely in Geneva, Switzerland, where his father worked for DuPont.
-Kortschak's international upbringing shaped his perspective and later influenced his investment strategies.
-Initially, he pursued a career in software engineering, earning degrees from Oregon State University and Caltech.
+Born in Canada to an Austrian father and an American mother, Walter Kortschak spent his childhood in Geneva, Switzerland, where his father worked for DuPont.
+He initially pursued a career in software engineering, earning a bachelor's degree from Oregon State University and a master's degree from Caltech.
+He later earned an MBA from UCLA.

 Rise to Success